 Stratified estimates of abundance obtained are by supplying the output from sim_survey to the run_strat function.
 RMSE of the stratified estimates can then be calculated using the strat_error function.
-Results and error of a stratified analysis of one default survey over a default population are obtained using the following code:
+Results and error of a stratified analysis of one survey over a population are obtained using the following code (using default values):